 Video: CBT for Writing Anxiety “Crash Course” (39 min)

 This short(er) video was originally recorded for one of Dr. Maria Claver’s classes, but it was also designed to be “general purpose” so I could post it on this page.
-It goes over the some of basic principles of David Burns’s CBT (as I understand them–any errors or omissions are mine), and shows how you can apply them to your academic concerns, including writer’s block or writing anxiety.
+It goes over some of the basic principles of David Burns’s CBT (as I understand them–any errors or omissions are mine), and shows how you can apply them to your academic concerns, including writer’s block or writing anxiety.
 It works like an interactive workshop–you can pause the video at key points to write down your thoughts or complete the described exercises.
-You can stream or download the video by clicking here.
+You can stream or download the video by clicking on the image below:

 You can also download the slides here: